 Ayten Alkan received a CAF grant in 2017 to continue her academic research into stray animals and the city.
 When she received the grant, Ayten had recently been forced into exile in the United States after she along with hundreds of other academics signed a declaration of academic freedom that caused her to be fired from the University of Istanbul after pressure was exerted by the Turkish government.
 It was while she was studying in the U.S. that Ayten took part in the Compassion Arts and Culture & Animals Foundation Festival in 2017.
 Ayten eventually returned to Turkey to resume teaching.
 In this piece, Ayten reflects on the continuing removal of stray animals from Turkish streets, what this says about urban space and how animals are viewed, and her efforts to carve out space as an independent scholar.
 This work is reflected in her new book, Sehir ve Hayvan or The City and the Animal, published in 2020.
-Ayten was interviewed by Isabel Schmidt, a Columbia University student who was an intern for CAF in the summer of 2020.
+Ayten was interviewed by Isabel Schmidt, a Columbia University student who was a Navab fellow for CAF in the summer of 2020.

 The City and the Animal